kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module2-pnp.md

 The inventory database is not populated with specific information about a device prior to the completion of the claim process.
 This presents a challenge to onboarding as system variables, and bind variables cannot be utilized.
 Additionally, this means that the scripts irrespective of the language used would require a lot of manual inputs to variables, rather than pulling information known about the device post claim.

 Another challenge is ongoing modifications.
-Templates used after the initial provisioning for DayN operations are within a Project, where as Onboarding templates are in a specific location in Cisco Catalyst Centers Template Hub.
+Templates used after the initial provisioning for DayN operations are within a Project, where as Onboarding templates are in a specific location in Catalyst Centers Template Hub.
 Use of an Onboarding Template post PnP is not practical.
 One because we would want to introduce afformentioned System and Bind Variables to simplify code, and remove repetition.
 Secondarily because those may change over time.

 Remember that DayN templates are primarily used to apply ongoing changes to device configurations and allow ongoing modifications after initial deployment.
 They allow for the data collected in the inventory database to be used to automate without the need for a lot of input.

-Another consideration is that part of a typical configuration would include some lines of code which could or should be built out automatically from information entered within the **Network Settings** of Cisco Catalyst Center.
+Another consideration is that part of a typical configuration would include some lines of code which could or should be built out automatically from information entered within the **Network Settings** of Catalyst Center.

 If a Design component is used for a specific task you should not deploy the cli code in a template to configure the task on the device or vice versa.
 Its a decision you have to make upfront and avoids a lot of lines in the templates and allows for a more UI centric configuration which is easier to maintain.